RosettaCommons/documentation/mg-modeler.md

 Application purpose
 ===========================================

-This code models Mg(2+) ions into structures, including waters for hexahydrates.
+This code models Mg2+ ions into structures, including waters for hexahydrates.
 It has several modes, ranging from orienting the 'orbitals' for an existing Mg(2+) that define its hexhydrate shell all the way to docking Mg(2+) (and associated waters) _de novo_ into the structure.

 Algorithm
 =========

 The current implementation of Mg(2+) docking is based on an enumerative grid search.

-Modeling of the hydration shell has been accelerated through heuristics for initial placement/removal of waters and orientation of water hydrogens.
+Modeling of the hydration shell involves placement of 6 virtual atoms marking the faces of a 2 Å cube with the Mg(2+) at its center.
+These atoms mark 'orbital' or 'ligand field' positions where the six waters might go.
+Orientation  of these virtual atoms and then placement/removal of waters near those positions has been accelerated through heuristics that reproduce enumerative search of those degrees of freedom.

+Score functions have been developed for both the explicit water and implicit water case.
+The latter allows for water-mediated contacts of Mg(2+) to acceptor atoms.
+See section below on Scorefunction.

 Limitations
 ===========

--   These methods' predictive power have not been well tested.
+-   These methods' predictive power have not yet been well tested.
 These classes should be easy to incorporate into structure prediction & design methods, such as the [[fragment assembly|rna-denovo-setup]] or [[stepwise]] frameworks.
-The application is being made public to encourage others inside and outside the Rosetta community to contact developers if they have compelling use cases for _de novo_ Mg(2+) modeling, e.g., in experimental structures.
+The application is being made public to encourage others inside and outside the Rosetta community to contact developers if they have compelling use cases for _de novo_ Mg(2+) modeling, e.g., in docking Mg(2+) into experimental structures or designing ion binding sites into catalytic sites.

 -   Basic calibration of the weights on the score terms has not been carried out (see below for descriptions).